-Don’t Be Preachy
+6. Don’t Be Preachy

 Don’t be preachy! (repeating for emphasis) Don’t say what the lesson or what message the reader should learn.
 Show it, or even better, have the arc of the story illustrate that so the reader can figure it out themselves.
 Even better!
 Have the reader finish the book with a certain type of feeling that changes them.
 This part is about how well you understand the science of story creation.
-You need a character with agency, an effective story arc, language that keeps the reader engaged (and does what it should: make readers laugh, scared, excited, curious, etc.), uses show versus tell well, etc. A well executed and organized story, whether short or long, will shine the message without saying a word about it.
+You need a character with agency, an effective story arc, language that keeps the reader engaged (and does what it should: make readers laugh, scared, excited, curious, etc.), uses show versus tell well, etc. A well-executed and organized story, whether short or long, will shine the message without saying a word about it.

-Edit, Edit, Edit
+7. Edit, Edit, Edit

 So many of our submissions come in with no professional editing.
 Yes, most presses will do editing after they acquire a manuscript.
 But this does not mean you should submit your first draft or even your first completed story.
 Every writer needs a professional editor specializing in that given genre and topic to help structure and weed out weak parts in the story.
 Great editors charge over or close to $1,000 (USD) for a YA full manuscript.
-Critiques are a bit cheaper but aren’t as in depth in feedback.
+Critiques are a bit cheaper but aren’t as in-depth in feedback.
 The story has to be in great structure before you submit to an agent or press.
-Content and line editing is also great after all the structural stuff is sorted out.
+Content and line editing are also great after all the structural stuff is sorted out.
 Again, hire a great professional editor in the genre you’re writing in.
-We advise having 3-4 editors on one story for unagented authors.
+We advise having 3 to 4 editors on one story for unagented authors.
 Beta readers and critique groups are a great start, but a professional will help be critical to what is working and what is not.
 Writing is a business that requires investment.

-For example, if you wrote a rhyme picture book about insects, hire someone who specializes in non-fiction rhyme and not your mom who’s a preschool teacher (she can serve more as a beta reader).
+For example, if you wrote a rhyme picture book about insects, hire someone who specializes in nonfiction rhyme and not your mom, who’s a preschool teacher (she can serve more as a beta reader).

-Know Who Wants What
+8. Know Who Wants What

-If you want to work with a dream publishing house, illustrator, agent, or editor know their requirements.
+If you want to work with a dream publishing house, illustrator, agent, or editor, know their requirements.
 Maybe they only take on humorous chapter books or spooky YA stories.
 Outside of the publishing industry, consider what your readers might want to read as well.
 Or even, what you want to read.
 Each may seem different, which is why it’s also important to understand why you are writing for whom.

 For example, if you have a dream of being represented by Agent Superhero, you know they only represent chapter books about kids being superheroes.
-Read books they’ve represented in the past and what they are currently looking for and how your story would fit but be unique enough to stand out.
+Read books they’ve represented in the past and what they are currently looking for, and how your story would fit but be unique enough to stand out.
 Also, follow submission guidelines (if there aren’t any specifics, use standard formatting).

-Never Stop Learning
+9. Never Stop Learning

 Join organizations, groups, and associations that fit with your writing goals.
 Attend conferences, workshops, and events to learn more.
-From writing to publicity, there is already too much to learn, so just because you’ve finished your first draft that does not mean you are done.
-You are just beginning and the work will only get harder.
+From writing to publicity, there is already too much to learn, so just because you’ve finished your first draft, that does not mean you are done.
+You are just beginning, and the work will only get harder.
 Getting support and helping others can lead to great learning opportunities.

 For example, if you are writing a picture book, join SCBWI, the KidLit411 Facebook group, and sign up for the WriteToKids.org newsletter.
 Network and build relationships!

 Once you’re written at least three manuscripts in full, you’re ready to start submitting and querying.
 That is, if you followed the suggestions mentioned above (please hire a professional editor!).
 And then write some more.
-As natural writers, the stories always come, so don’t give up on your first strike out.
-The hard work of authors comes in years and years and though lots of feedback and research.
+As natural writers, the stories always come, so don’t give up on your first strikeout.
+The hard work of authors comes in years and years and through lots of feedback and research.
 Because at the end of the day, the reason you even started writing is because you love to, so don’t forget why you started.

-For example, when a story grows in your mind, let it flow into something magical, because that is part of being an author.
+For example, when a story grows in your mind, let it flow into something magical because that is part of being an author.
 Some stories will be stronger than others, so have a few bad apples to get to that golden apple.